Totally odd depth-graded multiple zeta values and period polynomials: Introduction

 \subsection{Acknowledgments}

 This research was conducted as part of the Hospitanzprogramm (internship program) at the Max-Planck-Institut f\"ur Mathematik (Bonn).
+We are grateful for the invitation and the hospitality.
 We would like to express our deepest thanks to our mentor, Claire Glanois, for introducing us into the theory of multiple zeta values.
-We are also grateful to Daniel Harrer, Matthias Paulsen and J\"orn St\"ohler for many helpful comments.
+Finally, we would like to thank Daniel Harrer, Matthias Paulsen, and J\"orn St\"ohler for many helpful comments.